DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 4. Decent Gaming PC.
 Make sure unmodded Starfield alone runs fine on your PC before attempting these mods.
 If you're lagging after installing these mods with a budget build, you can disable the HD Overhaul to alleviate it.
 5. Not a requirement but I highly recommend doing this on a fresh save for the most immersive and best experience.
 There will be some mods that won't work on an existing save but you can workaround it by looking at the FAQ.
 6. Windows 10/11 (Mod Organizer 2 Limitation)
+7. Atleast 50 GB of available space (200+ GB if planning on using HD Overhaul), preferably on an SSD

 ## **What is Wabbajack?**<br />
 Wabbajack is an automated modlist installer.
-It will replicate my modlist and all it's configurations to your computer with a portable version of Mod Organizer 2 on your PC.
-If you have premium on NexusMods, then this process is very easy and in just a few clicks, you can be downloading hundreds of mods at once.
-If you don't have Nexus Premium, it's going to have you click through each mod to download but it'll guide you exactly on which one to click but it'll still do all the load order/plugin configuration for you once you're finished.
+It will replicate my modlist and all it's configurations with a portable version of Mod Organizer 2 on your PC.
+If you have premium on Nexus Mods, then this process is very easy and in just a few clicks, you can be downloading hundreds of mods at once.
+If you don't have premium, it's going to have you click through each mod to download but it'll guide you exactly on which one to click but it'll still do all the load order/plugin configuration for you once you're finished.

 ## **IMPORTANT PRE-STEPS**   <br />